santadogo76/Getting-and-Cleaning-Data-Project/README.md

 3. Uses descriptive activitity names to name the activities in the data set
 4. Appropriately labels the dataset with descriptive variable names
 5. Create a second, independet tidy set with the avarage of each variable for each activity and each subject.

+## STEPS:
+1. Download the data source and put into a folder on your local drive.
+You'll have a UCI HAR Dataset folder.

+2. Put run_analysis.R in the parent folder of UCI HAR Dataset, then set it as your working directory using setwd() function in RStudio.

+3. Run source("run_analysis.R"), then it will generate a new file tiny_data.txt in your working directory.

+## NOTES:

+run_analysis.R file will help you to install the dependencies automatically.
+And this will depend on reshape2 and data.table